We are ISA, the Socio-Environmental Institute

 ISA celebrates 10 years with the first edition of the Almanaque Brasil Socioambiental

-The publication, which took a new look at Brazil, seeks to understand the country based on its diversity of people and environments.
-It presents an innovative view on the interdependent relationships between social, economic and environmental factors inside and outside Brazil.
+The publication, which offered a new perspective on Brazil, seeks to understand the country through its diverse people and environments.
+It presents an innovative perspective on the interdependence of social, economic, and environmental factors within and outside Brazil.
 The second edition was released in late 2007.

 2005